mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_5_converted.md

 text:     **Provoke**

 name:     Unbound Berserker
-text:     **Ability** 3: Take damage until 1 health remains and gain double the amount lost as attack.
+text:     **Ability** 3: Take damage until 1❤️ remains and gain double the amount lost as attack.
 This ability does not exhaust.

 name:     Venom Toth
 text:     Whenever your opponent summons a minion, deal 1 damage to the enemy General.